Select Page

 Description

 The American Rescue Plan Act (ARPA) of 2021 was signed into law by President Biden on March 11, 2021, providing U.S. cities and counties with $130.2 billion through December 31, 2024.
 The City of Durham has received an allocation of these funds totaling $51,881,733.
-The ARPA team consist of the following staff: in Budget and Management Services (2) – one (1) Grants Manger and one (1) Grants Management Specialist; in Finance Department – one (1) Senior Grants Accountant and active recruitment for an additional one (1) Grants Management Accountant.
+The ARPA team consist of the following staff: in Budget and Management Services (2) – one (1) Grants Manger and one (1) Grants Management Specialist; in Finance Department – one (1) Senior Grants Accountant and one Grants Analyst (1).
 In collaboration with the City Attorney’s Office, staff supports the allocation and evaluation of fund distribution to positively affect the community while responding to negative impacts of the COVID-19 pandemic.

 Key Measures & Data Analysis